younginnovations/internship-challenges/front-end/catalog/readme.md

 ### What you need to do

 * If you haven't already done so, take a [git class in codeschool](https://www.simplilearn.com/learn-git-basics-skillup).
-* Once complete, create a private repo called “yipl-frontend-challenge” in [github](https://github.com/new)
+* Once complete, create a private repo called “yipl-frontend-2025” in [github](https://github.com/new)
 * Solve the problem detailed below
 * Push your code to the repo (make sure that you have multiple commits with proper messages)
-* Invite internship@yipl.com.np to that particular private repo
+* Invite yi-internship to that particular private repo
 * Submit your application

 #### Problem